 Transforming a child’s bedroom into a safe haven for them to play and grow is a rewarding…

-In addition to modeling honesty, you can actively teach your children about honest behavior by doing the following:
+In addition to modelling honesty, you can actively teach your children about honest behaviour by doing the following:

 Most lies are told out of fear – of being discovered, punished, or disappointing a parent.
 Teach your children that they do not need to be afraid of the consequences if they are honest.
 I always told my children the punishment for any infraction would be less if they told me about it truthfully than if I discovered it on my own or found out they had tried to cover it up.

 This does not mean everything needs to be told.
 If Uncle Fred is visiting after getting out of prison, telling your young children that they have not seen him before because he was going through a rough time in his life will probably suffice.
 Uncle Fred, or you, may choose to share his experiences with your older children as a good life lesson on what not to do and the resulting consequences.

 When they answer the phone and you are in the bathroom, it is much better for your child to explain, “She’s not available right now” than “She’s on the toilet!”
 Teach your child how to be honest without hurting others’ feelings.

 Others begin not to believe anything we say if we become known as dishonest people.
 Having a reputation of honesty will serve them well not only now, but in the future.

 Children have the ability to sense it when we have problems.
 We don’t need to transfer our fears to them, but a simple explanation such as, “I haven’t been feeling well lately” or “We are a bit low on money this month,” help your children recognize that it is important to be honest when we have troubles.

 If you want your children to be honest, you need to be honest yourself.
 If they observe you telling those “little white lies” all day, they will model that behaviour.
 Being open and honest about your feelings and actions will teach your children to do the same.
 They will grow into adults known for their honesty and integrity.